micaKohl/web-build/README.md

 # web-build
-Files used for project to build up person UTCS website (Summer 2016)
+Files used for project to build up person UTCS website